bnbong/SimpleBackend/README.md

 # SimpleBackend
-Python based simple CRUD Backend server using EFK stack and Jenkins.
+Simple server using EFK stack and Jenkins.

 This server was build for the purpose of learning backend architecture and CI/CD.

-Other features can be added later(not sure).
+All architecture build scripts are configured based on the ARM server environment.

+This project includes a simple Python API server application.

+You can check API server spec below.

 # Backend Architecture
  - CI/CD - Jenkins
- - Backend - Python (FastAPI)
  - Reverse Proxy - Nginx
  - Database - MariaDB
  - Container - Docker